The first question you might have about how to start a blog is the difference between a website and a blog?

 A website has a landing page and a menu listing other pages on the site.
-It is not unusual for a website to consist of only one page that scrolls down to reveal all the information on the site.
+It is not unusual for a website to consist of only one page that scrolls down to reveal all the information.

-Blogs, which were originally called weblogs, also have inbuilt tools that can perform actions such as subscriptions, emails and social media sharing.
+Blogs, originally called weblogs, also include tools to perform actions such as subscriptions, emails, and social media sharing.

 Why do you want to start a blog?

 If you’re going to set up a blog, it is because you have something of value you want to share with people.